Bolivia: Evo Morales calls for new elections after OAS audit | DW | 10.11.2019

 'Manipulations'

 In its damning report published earlier Sunday, the OAS said it was statistically unlikely that Morales had captured a 10-percentage-point lead.
-Under Bolivian law, that hands an outright victory to candidate and prevents a second-round vote.
+Under Bolivian law, such a lead would secure an outright victory to for the candidate and prevent a second-round vote.

 "The manipulations to the computer systems are of such magnitude that they must be deeply investigated by the Bolivian State to get to the bottom of an assign responsibility in this serious case," said the OAS report.